michael86732/Twitch-Auto-Drops-Points-Claimer/README.md

 As the extension is not yet published on the Chrome Web Store, you can currently install it by manually loading it from the source code:

-1. Download the code from this repository.
+1. Download the code from this repository.[Link](https://github.com/michael86732/Twitch-Auto-Drops-Points-Claimer)

 2. In your Chrome browser, go to `chrome://extensions/`.